Boost Accessible Kitchen Storage

 Stop Clutter at the Door

 As one of the first rooms guests see, the entryway has a big job to do: make a good first impression and keep drop zone items tidy.
-Outfit your entryway with function and flair using a do-it-all storage system.
-Enlist the help of furniture to perform double duty as a bench and shoe caddy.
-A combination of storage solutions -- such as wall hooks, lockers, cubbies, or a bench -- will help your entryway stay organized and accessible.
+Outfit your entryway with added function by creating a do-it-all storage system.
+Enlist the help of furniture to perform double duty, such as a bench that also acts as a shoe caddy.
+The right combination of storage solutions (including wall hooks, lockers, and cubbies) will help your entryway stay organized and inviting.

-Beautiful light fixtures can go a long way in energizing or soothing a space, and savvy designs can ease eye-intensive tasks.
+Beautiful light fixtures can go a long way in energizing or soothing a space, and smart designs can ease eye-intensive tasks.
 Successfully light a room by creating layers of light with task, accent, and ambient lighting.
 An interesting pendant, sconce, or chandelier instantly boosts a room’s sophistication.
-Here, a whimsical chandelier makes a statement above the kitchen sink and provides a practical light source for prep and cleanup.
+Here, an industrial fixture not only makes a style statement, but it also provides a targeted light source for the table.

 Banish Closet Clutter

-One size doesn’t fit all when it comes to closet storage and organization systems.
-Maximize your closet capacity and cut the clutter with easy, affordable ideas that work for your routine and your stuff.
-Before rushing off to the store for a new closet organizer, measure your closet space, take an inventory of what’s being stored, and consider your current and future lifestyle.
+One size doesn’t fit all when it comes to how you use your closet storage.
+Before rushing off to the store for new closet organizers, measure your closet space, take an inventory of what’s being stored, and consider your current and future lifestyle.
+Once you know for certain what’s supposed to be in there, hit the store and look for ways to maximize your closet capacity.
+Cut the clutter to make the space work better for both your routine and your stuff.

 Add a Sink Filter

-If space is at a premium in your humble abode, don't fret.
-Boost your blank wall's style and storage capacity with a modular shelving unit.
-Various books and display pieces add colorful interest to white shelves in this small-space living room.
-The cubby-style shelving is also a perfect fit for baskets, boxes, and bins to keep storage accessible yet out of sight.
+If space is at a premium in your humble abode, boost a blank wall's style and storage capacity with a modular shelving unit.
+Available in all shapes and sizes, they're sure to fit almost any willing space.
+Books and display pieces can add colorful interest to open shelves, while cubbies are also a perfect fit for baskets, boxes, and bins for accessible yet out of sight storage.

-Polish the look of your entryway with small accessories -- such as address numbers, outdoor lighting, and a letterbox -- that pack a big punch.
-Entryway details can make a lasting impression on guests and give your exterior a distinct personality.
-Matching finishes on accessories will give your entryway a classic look, while mix-and-match accessories, such as vintage or upcycled fixtures, will create a one-of-a-kind aesthetic.
+Polish the look of your front door with small accessories that pack a big punch.
+Details such as house numbers, outdoor lighting, and a letterbox can make a lasting impression and give your exterior a distinct personality.
+Matching finishes on these accessories will give you a tailored look, while mix-and-match accessories, such as vintage or upcycled fixtures, will create a one-of-a-kind aesthetic.

 Have Carpets Professionally Cleaned

-When was the last time your carpets were cleaned?
-For a little bit of money, you can revive your carpets and improve your family's health with a professional carpet cleaning.
+When was the last time your carpets were cleaned; like really cleaned?
+For a little bit of money, you can revive the look of your carpets and improve your family's health with a professional carpet cleaning.
 Weekly vacuuming removes topical dirt, dust, and hair, but a carpet-cleaning service will remove stains, allergens, dust mites, and grit.
-If you have carpet in high-humidity areas of your home, carpet cleaning will also help prevent mold and mildew growth.
+If you have carpet in high-humidity areas of your home, start there, as carpet cleaning will also fight mold and mildew growth.
+A good deep clean will help carpets wear better and last longer.

 Trimwork and crown molding are jewelry for walls, doors, and windows.
-Whether you’re replacing old trim or starting fresh, you can transform a room with trim in a weekend.
+Whether you’re replacing old trim or adorning your walls for the first time, you can transform a room with trim in just a weekend.
 Give your home a complete look for less with affordable, off-the-rack moldings from a local home improvement center.
-For a classic, custom look, layer pieces of crown molding around entryways and ceilings.
+For a deluxe custom look, you can layer pieces of crown molding around entryways and ceilings.

 Make a Roman Shade